Part IV- Free Google Shopping Feed Updates: “Shop Sales by Store”

 If you are a seller in either India or Canada, you have this unique opportunity to sell your products on Google Shopping for free.
 The customers in the US would be able to see your products.
 Also, visit your online or offline store as per their wish and purchase it.

 All you need to do is ensure that the merchants must have the capacity to deliver the products to the customers in the US within the time limit.
-For those sellers who have the capability to ship cross border can simply enjoy this side of the Google Free listing.
+Those sellers who have the capability to ship cross border can simply enjoy this side of the Google Free listing.

-If they are selling on Google Shopping Actions, their products will appear on “Buy on Google” feeds and Free Google Feeds.
+If they are selling on Buy On Google (previously known as Google Shopping Actions), their products will appear on “Buy on Google” feeds and Free Google Feeds.
 Otherwise, sellers must have an online store to act as the supportive landing page for these products.

 The mention of the Brands (Macy’s, DSW and Kohl’s) is not meant as a promotion, criticism, or appreciation in any form.
 They have been merely used as an example to indicate certain features available on their stores to educate and advise the sellers.
 The intention is purely to showcase what sellers can do with their online stores to continue getting sales during the time of the pandemic.
 CedCommerce is in no way getting compensation or any other advantage by using these names.
 Selection of these names is purely coincidental.
 They were selected as they appeared at the top of the list in research on Google Shopping.
 It could have been any other name.
 CedCommerce also does not take any responsibility or credit for any product description, product images or any other data mentioned in the screenshots.
 Neither CedCommerce intends to compare the brands in any way or form.